Skip to main content

 Monitoring Active Agents

-The Datris UI includes an Agents tab that shows a live view of every agent currently connected to the MCP server and a streaming log of the tool calls each one is making.
+The Datris UI includes an Agent Monitor tab that shows a live view of every agent currently connected to the MCP server and a streaming log of the tool calls each one is making.
 Agents are labeled using their MCP clientInfo.name — so Claude Desktop appears as claude-ai, Claude Code as claude-code, Cursor as cursor, and so on — with graceful fallbacks to tenant name, API-key name, or session id for clients that don’t supply one.
 See Monitoring → Agent Monitor for details.

 Setup